Unemployment: Limitations of definition

 In the early stages of an economic boom, unemployment often rises.
 That is because people join the labour market (give up studying, start a job hunt, etc.) as a result of the improving job market, but until they have actually found a position, they are counted as unemployed.
 Similarly, during a recession, the increase in the unemployment rate is moderated by people leaving the labour force or being otherwise discounted from the labour force, such as with the self-employed.

 For the fourth quarter of 2004, according to OECD (Employment Outlook 2005 ISBN 92-64-01045-9), normalized unemployment for men aged 25 to 54 was 4.6% in the US and 7.4% in France.
 At the same time and for the same population, the employment rate (number of workers divided by population) was 86.3% in the US and 86.7% in France.
 That example shows that the unemployment rate was 60% higher in France than in the US, but more people in that demographic were working in France than in the US, which is counterintuitive if it is expected that the unemployment rate reflects the health of the labour market.

 Those deficiencies make many labour market economists prefer to look at a range of economic statistics such as labour market participation rate, the percentage of people between 15 and 64 who are currently employed or searching for employment, the total number of full-time jobs in an economy, the number of people seeking work as a raw number and not a percentage, and the total number of person-hours worked in a month compared to the total number of person-hours people would like to work.
 In particular, the National Bureau of Economic Research does not use the unemployment rate but prefers various employment rates to date recessions.
+Moreover, some articles in prestigious magazines such as The Economist have argued that alternative ways to measure economic misery are needed.